Yohannes-Portfolio/Revenue-And-Growth-Performance-Optimization-Strategy/README.md

 - **Operational Optimization:** Data-driven recommendations to sustain growth while improving margins through cost reduction and resource allocation

-A link to the interactive dashboard made in Tableau for this sales anallysis can be found [here.](https://public.tableau.com/views/CoffeeSales_17624595519230/CoffeeShopSalesDashboard?:language=en-GB&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 The Excel Workbook used to clean and analyse this data including a cleaning Log can be downloaded [here.](https://github.com/Yohannes-Portfolio/Revenue-And-Growth-Performance-Optimization-Strategy/blob/main/Coffe%20Sales%20Project%20Workbook.zip)

 ## Data Structure & Initial Checks